Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/dropdowns.md

 ```
 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This small variant can not be used because it does not respect the Orange Design System specifications.
+This small variant should not be used because it does not respect the Orange Design System specifications.

 For the correct design, please refer to [Dropdown](https://system.design.orange.com/0c1af118d/p/910b9b-dropdown/b/04c480) on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}